 07. One last check

-You can tattoo over a lasered area, and with proper timing plus a smart cover up plan, it can look brilliant.
+You can tattoo over a lasered area, and with enough healing time plus a smart cover up plan, it can look excellent.
 For device advice or finance options, request details from our team.

 Dr Majid Zarandouz